aws-samples/aws-modernization-with-opsera/content/1_Prerequisites/aws_event/_index.md

    ![Open AWS Console](/images/workshop-studio-open-console.png)

-This account will expire at the end of the workshop and  all the resources created will be automatically de-provisioned.
-You will not be able to access this account after today.
+{{% notice warning %}}This account will expire at the end of the workshop and  all the resources created will be automatically de-provisioned.
+You will not be able to access this account after today.{{% /notice %}}

 ### Next step